jax-ml/jax/docs/pallas/tpu/matmul.md

 ### Fused right-hand-side transpose

 A common first thing to do is to fuse a transpose (e.g. instead of doing `x @ y` we do `x @ y.T`).
-On TPUs, the MXU supports matmul routines with the right hand side transposed natively, so there is no additional cost to fusing in a transpose.
-We can use this routine with `jax.lax.dot_general`.
+Accelerators often supports a matrix multiplication routine that fuses an RHS transpose (for example, TPU v5e) so there is no additional cost to fusing in a transpose.
+We can use this routine with `jax.lax.dot_general`, which when natively supported will be more efficient than doing a transpose and a matmul separately.

 ```{code-cell} ipython3
 :id: 1_6S_QnMbHAQ